 Some years ago we saw all business airlines Maxjet, Silverjet and EOS stir up the market by offering cut-price business class fares across the Atlantic.
 Eventually the financial crisis and heavy competition from major carriers caused them to fail.

-French airline La Compagnie flies an all-business class service from New York Newark to Paris Orly and Nice.
-Whilst it may not have the best business class product it offers transatlantic return fares as low as €1,200/$1,300.
-It currently uses narrow body aircraft-Â the Boeing 757 and the Airbus A321neo.
+Whilst it may not have the best business class product it offers transatlantic return fares as low as €1,500/$1,300.
+It currently uses narrow body Airbus A321neo.

 Fifth freedom routes can be an excellent way to sample first class or business class flight products from major airlines at a reasonable price.